 The following regulations have been established with the safety of our patients and staff in mind:

-- Strict social distancing and hand hygiene should always be followed.
+- Social distancing and hand hygiene should always be followed.

 - HEPA filters are placed throughout the office to filter the air.